Explanatory notes 2019

 Partly occupied property relief

 You are liable for the full business rate bill whether a property is wholly occupied or only partly occupied.
 Where a property is partly occupied for a short time, we can award relief in certain cases for the unoccupied part.
-If this applies to you please complete the partly occupied online form
+If this applies to you please apply for partly occupied relief

 Small business rate relief